dragon-dune/dragon-dune/README.md

 VII.
 Victory Round:
 -------------------

-1. The next player in player order becomes the Emperor.
-2. The next player (in player order) after the current Starting Player becomes the Starting Player for the next turn.
+1. The next player (in player order) after the current Starting Player becomes the Starting Player for the next turn.
-3. If any player controls three castles then they have won the game.
+2. If any player controls three castles then they have won the game.
-4. If 6 turns have passed without a winner, then the Orcs win.
+3. If 6 turns have passed without a winner, then the Orcs win.

     -   If the Orcs are not playing, then whomever has the most castles wins.
 If there is a tie, then the tied players may fight with any